frantisekfarka/CoALP/README.md

 ./examples/unguarded   -- other unguarded programs
 ```

-## Example of an interfactve session:
+## Example of an interactive session:

 Let's load some program: